This article originally appeared on Evans Halshaw.

 At the end of your contract you will have three options:

-- Return the car - if there is any unreasonable damage to the car or if you have exceeded your agreed annual mileage limit expect to pay additional charges.
+Return the car, however, if there is any unreasonable damage to the car or if you have exceeded your agreed annual mileage limit expect to pay additional charges.

 Hire Purchase (HP)

-A huge advantage of HP over PCP finance is that you won't need to worry about additional charges at the end of the finance term for wear and tear or going over a mileage limit.
+A huge advantage of HP over PCP finance is that you will not need to worry about additional charges at the end of the finance term for wear and tear or going over a mileage limit.

 It is important to consider your personal and financial circumstances before entering an HP agreement as if you miss any of your monthly payments this can affect your credit rating, making it difficult to obtain credit in the future.
 If several payments are missed, the car may even be repossessed.